 Breakfast club is available from 7.30am for children aged from 3 years upwards and is held in the dining room.
 There is a small additional cost for this service.

 After School Care, for Nursery children is from 3.30pm to 6.00pm.
 Here children can play lots of games both inside and out, draw and play with construction toys etc. High-tea is available for a small additional cost.

 The Nursery children live and work in a bright spacious classroom, with open access to a large well-equipped play area.
 They spend as much time as possible outside.

-There is an excellent staff to child ratio and the maximum number of children in any session would normally be sixteen.
+There is an excellent staff to child ratio and the maximum number of children in any session would normally be twelve.
 Our staff are all experienced and well qualified and form excellent relationships with both the children and their parents.

 Much of the learning at this age and stage is through games and fun topics and the children have a strong influence in their own choice of activities, encouraging them to start thinking for themselves and be treated as individuals.
 Their learning pace is tailored accordingly and their key workers make sure that they have the opportunity to follow their own lines of interest.

 Staff encourage curiosity with ‘Explore’ sessions with a strong focus on discovery, creating, playing and making new friends.